wolke-wanderer/reproducible_code/README.md

 python3 m66_wip_create_profiles_rsb.py
 ```

+Congratiolations!
+Your generated balloon profiles are in a subfolder of ./figures/ (keep in diving in)

 ## Copy-pastable quick start code example
 - an example balloon sounding can be found in folder [./example_data](./example_data/raw_text/sid.10548_tid.250403.0000Z.txt), both in .txt (for easy reading) and .netcdf (standard format used in computations)